Scaling Laws for Black box Adversarial Attacks: Scaling Laws for Adversarial Attacks

 \section{Scaling Laws for Adversarial Attacks}

-In this section, we bring our key findings on scaling laws for black-box adversarial attacks.
-Sec. \ref{subsec:4.1} introduces fundamental concepts and theorems that give us motivations for the study of scaling laws.
-Sec. \ref{subsec:4.2} contains our experiment settings and derivations of our empirical scaling laws.
-Sec.~\ref{subsec:4.3} demonstrates the results when we take vision language models as black-box models.
+In this section, we present our key findings on scaling laws for black-box adversarial attacks.
+Sec.~\ref{subsec:3.1} introduces the theoretical motivation for our study.
+Sec.~\ref{subsec:setup} details our experimental setup for generating adversarial examples.
+Sec.~\ref{subsec:discovery} presents the initial discovery of the empirical scaling laws on standard classifiers.
+Finally, \cref{subsec:verification} verifies the universality of these laws by testing them against state-of-the-art defended models and across diverse MLLMs.